Michel-HENRY/LMECA2300-Project/src/README.md

 Program Structure
 ==================

 * main.c : sets the testcases.
 Once all the structure are created, the time integration scheme can begin.
-Its structure is the following.
+Its structure is the following :

       1. Update cells
       2. Update neighbors
       3. Compute pressure according a state equation